best-brands/elementals/README.md

 ## Usage

-The power of Elemental is that it can easily enrich your content without requiring janky code solutions whenever you have a multiple of the same piece of enriched HTML.
+The power of Elemental components is that it can easily enrich your content without requiring janky code solutions whenever you are in need of re-usable components.
+Besides, it also makes name-spacing your components very easy, which means that if one does crash, it will log the error but load the rest of the components nonetheless.

 Initializing an Elemental is really easy: